KeckObservatory/mKTL/doc/example/get.rst

-With no arguments the call to :func:`Item.get` will return the locally cached value if the item is subscribed to broadcasts, or request the value from the authoritative daemon if it is not-- the same behavior one would get by using the :func:`Item.value` property.
+With no arguments the call to :func:`Item.get` will return the locally cached value if the item is subscribed to broadcasts, or request the value from the authoritative daemon if it is not-- the same behavior one would get by using the :py:attr:`Item.value` property.
 The caller can bypass the local cache if it is relevant for their application, explicitly requesting that the daemon update (and broadcast) the current value while handling this call::